Penobscot Bay YMCA

 Visit and follow the PBCHP team on Facebook or Instagram to learn more and see regular updates.
 Please contact our Director of Community Health Promotion, Jamie Lovley, with any questions or to request our support.

-Pictured left to right - Jamie Lovley, Amanda Phipps, and Day Arnold
+Pictured left to right - Jamie Lovley, Judy Bentivegna, and Heather Devita.

 SMTWTFS